-Join an artist-led gallery talk and view a collection of insightful short films exploring subjects ranging from technology to tradition and Judaism with the Emmy-nominated filmmakers and artists, Tiffany Shlain and Ken Goldberg.
+Join Emmy-nominated filmmakers and artists Tiffany Shlain and Ken Goldberg for an artist-led gallery tour of their Getty PST ART: Art & Science Collide exhibition at the Skirball, and view a collection of their insightful short films exploring subjects ranging from technology to tradition and Judaism.

 About the Program

-Explore the acclaimed short films of Emmy-nominated filmmakers Tiffany Shlain and Ken Goldberg, who created Skirball's current exhibition Ancient Wisdom for a Future Ecology: Trees, Time, and Technology.
+Take a tour of the current Skirball exhibition Ancient Wisdom for a Future Ecology: Trees, Time, and Technology with Emmy-nominated filmmakers and artists Tiffany Shlain and Ken Goldberg, then view a collection of their acclaimed short films.
 These provocative, funny, insightful, and deeply researched films explore subjects ranging from technology to tradition and Judaism.

-In addition to the films they have co-written, Tiffany Shlain, the director of the two, will share two new films The Teen and Dendrofemonology: A Feminist History Tree Ring.
+In addition to the films they have co-written, Tiffany Shlain, the director of the two, will share two new films The Teen Brain (executive produced by Goldie Hawn) and Dendrofemonology: A Feminist History Tree Ring.

 About the Films